beichenglangzi/KModules/Data Storage/README.md

 ```
 var playerDataObject: PlayerData = PlayerData()
 ```
-3. Perform reading and writing whenever you want:
+3. Perform reading and writing after you change the data:
 ```
+playerDataObject.name = "Devil Otter"

 // read:
 if let data = DataManager.read(key: "playerDataObject", cloud: true) as?
 PlayerData {
     // data read successfully, so we override the current data: